 - 1. Copy the file from the legacy server to the new server.
 For example, as /local/ca.file. - 2.
-Copy the file into the container with:
+Copy the file into the container with the command:

-'''

 mgrctl cp /local/ca.file server:/etc/pki/trust/anchors/

-'''

-After successfully running the mgradm migrate command, the Salt setup on all clients will still point to the old legacy server.
+After successfully running the mgradm migrate command, the Salt setup on all clients will still point to the legacy server.

-To redirect them to the 2024.12 server, it is required to rename the new server at the infrastructure level (DHCP and DNS) to use the same FQDN and IP address as legacy server.
+To redirect them to the new 2025.05 server, it is required to rename the new server at the infrastructure level (DHCP and DNS) to use the same FQDN and IP address as legacy server.

-3.1.1.3.
+4.1.1.3.
 Kubernetes Preparations